aschmiedeke/gbtdocs/docs/source/how-tos/receivers/mustang2/mustang2_obs.rst

             .. image:: images/m2gui_05_tip_scan_bad_example.png

     If the tipping scan doesn’t look right (a lot of wiggles), try running the ``skydip`` script in AstrID.
 This reruns the tipping scan without having to redo the whole OOF.
 If it still looks bad, check the weather conditions in CLEO.
-The weather might not be good enough to observe.
+The weather might not be good enough to observe (consult :ref:`5.
+General Advice for Determining “Bad Weather“` for advice).
 You can also call one of the M2 instrument team and get their advice.

 #. **Check the number of live detectors**